felixthe8/Daves-Automotive/README.md

-# cecs326termProject
+# Dave's Automotive
-MySQL database project
+CECS 323 Fall 2016
-CECS 323 Term Project
+This is the repository for my CECS 323 term project.
+The goal of this project is to create and model a database for Dave's automotive, a small (but fictitious) auto repair shop.

-Fall 2016
+## Project Description

-Project Description
+For this project, we designed a database and proof of concept for Dave’s Automotive, a small auto repair shop that specializes in providing preventative maintenance that saves the customer in the end by staying ahead of the normal wear and tear on a vehicle.

-You are designing a database and proof of concept for Dave’s Automotive, a small auto repair shop that specializes in providing preventative maintenance that saves the customer in the end by staying ahead of the normal wear and tear on a vehicle.
+*Below is the project description*

 Dave’s Automotive has three types of customers: steady, premier, and prospective.
- The steady customers are those who have signed up for generated E-mail notifications to alert them when their automobile(s) are likely to be due for some routine maintenance.
+* The steady customers are those who have signed up for generated E-mail notifications to alert them when their automobile(s) are likely to be due for some routine maintenance.
 When a customer registers a vehicle with Dave’s we ask the customer for an estimate of how many miles a year they expect to put on that vehicle.
 Each time they bring that